We don’t support this browser anymore.

 Investment Philosophy

-Alex Wright adopts a contrarian investment approach.
-He looks for diamonds in the rough: companies that have had a tough time and been overlooked and undervalued by other investors, but with the potential to recover.
+Wright is an experienced manager who's prepared to think and invest differently from the crowd.
+He adopts a contrarian investment approach and looks for diamonds in the rough: companies that have had a tough time and been overlooked and undervalued by other investors, but with the potential to recover.

 Process and Portfolio Construction

 Wright invests in large, medium-sized and higher-risk smaller companies that often go ignored by other investors.
 Maybe they've missed a profit target, or the management team made some unpopular decisions.
-Either way, the company must be on the road to recovery.
+Either way, he must believe the company is on the road to recovery.
 A company can recover in a variety of ways, such as introducing a new product line, expanding into new areas or hiring a new management team.

 The manager has the flexibility to invest in derivatives which, if used, adds risk.